-The first major effort that the RESET team undertook was to gain a better understanding of the Town, its inhabitants and the business activity currently occurring within the town boundaries.
+The first major effort that the RESET team undertook was to gain a better understanding of the town, its inhabitants and the business activity currently occurring within the town boundaries.
 This was achieved by a variety of methods including GIS analysis, census analysis and site visits.
-The following section outlines some of the summary information gathered through this process, and provides comparisons to neighboring Upper Cape towns where appropriate for context.
+The following section includes a summary of the information gathered through this process, and provides comparisons to neighboring Upper Cape towns where appropriate for context.